WillEccles/cpp-seminar/Final-Projects/2048/README.md

 This class handles all the logic for the game.
 It will load the game when you start, handles all key presses, and so on.

+**The logic:**

+There is an array of arrays (actually, I used vectors, but close enough - see [here](code/main.cpp#L39)) that is 4x4, which makes up the grid of numbers.
+Each number from 2<sup>1</sup> (2) to 2<sup>11</sup> (2048) has a defined color in a different list (see [here](code/main.cpp#L41)).
+First, it loads an old game from the file, or, if none was there, it makes a new one.
+It will then put a 2 or a 4 (3:1 odds for 2, 1:3 for 4 - code for that is [here](code/main.cpp#L443)) in two random tiles, and from there you just use the arrow keys to move the numbers around.
+This works just like the phone app, so you just play it like that.
+Each time you move the tiles, it will check to see which can move and which can't.
+If none can, you lose.
+If you can, it will move those that can and will combine those that can.
+The score (the total of all the tiles) is also counted, and then printed at the top of the screen in the color of the hightest tile on the screen.
+If you get to 2048, you win!

 ## `IOManager.h` & `IOManager.cpp`

 This class handles all IO operations, including file IO.
 The reason this class was invented was so that I could use it in other projects and have access to the same methods everywhere.
 I am currently making a library for myself that contains all of my custom classes, and you can find that [here](https://github.com/WillEccles/wrestd).